Patients are offered 3 meals a day and a range of biscuits are available on the ward to offer as snacks with the beverage service's between meals.

-There is a finger foods menu which is aimed at supporting patients in the short & longer term who have dexterity issues but benefit from being able to self feed.
+There is a finger foods menu which is aimed at supporting patients in the short & longer term who have dexterity issues in using cutlery but would benefit from being empowered to be able to self feed.
 All items on this menu are intended to be able to be consumed without needing to use cutlery.
 There are hot and cold options and the hot items have been selected to still be palatable even if cooled with slower eaters.
-Although most suitable for patients with dementia, it is also highly suitable for those with a range of other clinical needs.
+Although most suitable for patients with dementia, it is also highly suitable for adults and children with a range of other clinical needs.

 |Finger Food Menu||Allergen information|

 We have a range of Texture Modified Menus for patients with clinically diagnosed Dysphagia.
 These meet the International Descriptors for Dysphagia diets.